-It's important to start exercises as soon as possible.
+It is important to start exercises as soon as possible.
 Good rehabilitation will improve your recovery.

-You can expect some discomfort to start with.
+You can expect some discomfort at first.
 Do not continue if the pain gets worse and you cannot tolerate it.

-Follow the instructions on the next pages.
+Follow the instructions on the next pages

-Follow-up
+Follow up

 Follow-up appointments are not usually needed for this injury.
 Patients usually recover well with self-management.
-But please contact our team if:
+But please contact our team if you:

-• you still have significant pain and swelling after 3 months
+• still have significant pain and swelling after 3 months